P.O. Box 11957

 Judgment Collection Specialists, founded in 2001, is incorporated in the state of Texas, and is located in the metro-Houston area.
 While our base of operations is in Harris County, we have clients located throughout Texas, the United States, and internationally.
 Our broad client base includes attorneys, private investigators, financial institutions, government agencies, corporations and individuals, all of whom rely on us to obtain and provide comprehensive asset search and collection of civil judgments.

 Our company founder is a former Director of Credit and Collections for North America for a prominent Fortune 100 company.
-His 25-plus years experience include responsibilities for thousands of customers, billions of dollars in accounts receivable, and a large staff in credit, collections and A/R systems.
-He and our collections staff are trained by the State Bar of Texas, and are networked with other collections professionals throughout the United States.
+His 30-plus years experience include responsibilities for thousands of customers, billions of dollars in accounts receivable, and a large staff in credit, collections and A/R systems.
+He and our collections and research staff are trained by the State Bar of Texas, and are networked with other collections professionals throughout the United States.
 Our company has made substantial investments in technology and systems in order to provide the best-in-class access to relevant debtor information.

 Judgment Collection Specialists, Inc., is a member in good standing with the both the National Judgment Network and the Better Business Bureau.